octo-technology/OpenTezos/docs/ligo/write-contracts-ligo.md

 ## Adding the OpenRaffle logic

-The last step is to implement the logic of this entrypoint, in a function, which would update the storage.
+The last step is to implement the logic of this entrypoint, in a function, which will update the storage.

 Let's create an empty function.
 This function expects the three needed parameters, and returns the standard list of operations and the updated store:
 ```js